Cosmic-Ide/Cosmic-IDE/docs/process-execution-and-terminal.md

 Plugins use the `CommandExecutionService` registered under `IdeServices.COMMAND_EXECUTION`.
 Its `CommandRequest` keeps executable and arguments separate, runs in the same toolchain environment, merges output for finite user-facing operations, returns the exit code and a bounded output tail, and streams chunks as they arrive.
-Interactive operations must instead contribute a `TerminalAction`; the app opens it through `TerminalScreen` and the PTY path.
+Plugin environment installation must instead be declared through `CosmicPlugin.setupActions`; the marketplace opens the chosen `PluginSetupAction` through `TerminalScreen` and the PTY path.

 Editor `ProjectCommand` contributions use the same PTY bridge inside the resizable bottom tool window.
 The terminal controller can accept an explicit argument list, allowing custom project shell